csound-flossmanual/csound-floss/book/02-a-make-csound-run.md

 Windows installers are the ones ending in *.exe*.
 Look for the latest version of Csound and find a file which should be called something like:
-*64bit Full Installer v6.13.0.*
+*64bit Full Installer v6.14.0.*

-After you have downloaded the installer simply double-click it start the installation process.
+After you have downloaded the installer simply double-click it to start the installation process.
 This will invoke 8 simple steps:

 1. A welcome screen advises you to close other programs.